Union Jack: New Zealand

 The Union Flag became the flag of New Zealand after the Treaty of Waitangi was signed in February 1840, replacing the flag used by the United Tribes of New Zealand.
-The issue of flying the flag of the United Tribes alongside the Union Jack, as a symbol of their equal standing with the colonial government, served as a factor that led to the Flagstaff War, led by Ngāpuhi chief Hōne Heke.
-British maritime flags were used by New Zealand vessels until 1865, with the passage of the Colonial Naval Defence Act 1865.
-After which, vessels of the New Zealand government used a defaced blue ensign issued by the colonial government.
+The issue of flying the flag of the United Tribes alongside the Union Jack, as a symbol of their equal standing with the colonial government, was a factor that led to the Flagstaff War, led by Ngāpuhi chief Hōne Heke.
+British maritime flags were used by New Zealand vessels until 1865.
+After the passage of the Colonial Naval Defence Act 1865, vessels of the New Zealand government used a defaced blue ensign issued by the colonial government.

 The current national flag of New Zealand was given official standing under the New Zealand Ensign Act in 1902, replacing the Union Flag.
 However, the Union Flag continued to see tandem use with the national flag of New Zealand into the 1950s.

 South Africa

-The Union Jack was introduced into South Africa in 1795, and except for the period 1803–06, it was an official flag until 1957.

-When the Union of South Africa was established in 1910, the Union Jack was treated as its official flag.
+The Union Jack was used as the flag of a variety of colonies in South Africa since 1795.
+The Union Jack was retained as the official flag of the Union of South Africa after its formation in 1910.
+In addition to the Union Jack, from 1910 to 1928, the South African Red Ensign was also treated as an unofficial flag of the union.

-The continued use of the Union Jack as national flag became an issue in the 1920s, when the government proposed to introduce a National Flag of the Union.
-A compromise was reached in which both flags were flown on official buildings.
-The Union Nationality and Flags Act 1927 provided that the flags of the Union were (a) the Union Jack, to denote the association with the other members of the British Commonwealth of Nations, and (b) the new National Flag.
-The Union Jack was to be flown alongside the National Flag at the Houses of Parliament, from the principal government buildings in the capitals, at Union ports, on government offices abroad, and at such other places as the government might determine.
-This dual arrangement was effective from 31 May 1928.
+Proposals to adopt a national flag were made during the 1920s.
+In 1927, the Union Nationality and Flag Act was passed by the Parliament of South Africa, which named both the Union Jack and the Oranje, Blanje, Blou flag of South Africa as the flags of the union, both co-equal in status.
+The Oranje, Blanje, Blou flag also incorporated the Union Jack in its design, alongside the flag of the Orange Free State and the flag of the South African Republic.
+The Union Jack was to be flown alongside the Oranje, Blanje, Blou at principal government buildings in the capitals, at Union ports, on government offices abroad, and at such other places as the government might determine.
+The act went into effect on 31 May 1928.